designstem/projects/packaging/index.md

 ## <f-activity-icon /> Design your own packaging!

 ~Now that you've learned so much about packaging, it's time that you design one yourself.
-Choose one of the following two tasks:~
+Choose one of the following three tasks:~

 #### TASK A